garden-rs/garden/doc/src/commands.md

 If no gardens and no groups are found then will garden search for trees and grow those whose names match the query string.

+To clone bare repositories use `bare: true` in the tree configuration.

+    trees:
+      example.git:
+        bare: false
+        url: <url>

 ## garden cmd